andrew/ultimate-awesome/README.md

 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [awesome-agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
+- [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
 - [awesome-product-management](https://github.com/dend/awesome-product-management) - 🚀 A curated list of awesome resources for product/program managers to learn and grow.
 - [awesome-human-pose-estimation](https://github.com/wangzheallen/awesome-human-pose-estimation) - Human Pose Estimation Related Publication.
 - [awesome-machine-learning-in-compilers](https://github.com/zwang4/awesome-machine-learning-in-compilers) - Must read research papers and links to tools and datasets that are related to using machine learning for compilers and systems optimisation.
 - [Awesome-CloudSec-Labs](https://github.com/iknowjason/Awesome-CloudSec-Labs) - Awesome free cloud native security learning labs.
 Includes CTF, self-hosted workshops, guided vulnerability labs, and research labs. .
 - [awesome-ansible](https://github.com/ansible-community/awesome-ansible) - Awesome Ansible List.
 - [awesome-jax](https://github.com/n2cholas/awesome-jax) - JAX - A curated list of resources
+- [awesome-artificial-intelligence-regulation](https://github.com/ethicalml/awesome-artificial-intelligence-regulation) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-jamstack](https://github.com/automata/awesome-jamstack) - Carefully curated list of awesome Jamstack resources.
 - [awesome-dbdev](https://github.com/huachaohuang/awesome-dbdev) - Awesome materials about database development.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-vector-search](https://github.com/currentslab/awesome-vector-search) - Collections of vector search related libraries, service and research papers.
 - [awesome-executable-packing](https://github.com/dhondta/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
-- [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
 - [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
 - [awesome-django-rest-framework](https://github.com/nioperas06/awesome-django-rest-framework) -  💻😍Tools, processes and resources you need to create an awesome API with Django REST Framework.